kristofmester007/stockmagnifier-frontend/README.md

 3. The production-ready files will be located in the `dist` directory.
 You will need to serve these files using a web server (e.g., Nginx, Apache, or a Node.js server) for deployment.
 4. Run the application to make sure everything went well: `npm run preview`

+## Related Projects

+You can also find the backend related to this project at https://github.com/kristofmester007/stockmagnifier-backend.

+A deployed version of this project is available at: https://stockmagnifier.com

 ##   Copyright